 Updated June 7, 2020

 California Penal Code 666.5 PC is a statute that increases the penalties for repeat offenses of auto theft.
-This is a sentencing enhancement statute thatincreases the fines and jail time that defendants can face, if convicted of auto theft a second or subsequent time.
+This is a sentencing enhancement statute that increases the fines and jail time, if a person is convicted of auto theft for a second or subsequent time.

 666.5 PC states that “(a) Every person who, having been previously convicted of a violation of Section 10851 of the Vehicle Code, or grand theft involving an automobile… or grand theft involving a motor vehicle…[and] is subsequently convicted of any of these offenses shall be punished by imprisonment…for two, three, or four years, or a fine of ten thousand dollars ($10,000), or both the fine and the imprisonment.”

 First offenses of grand theft auto carry a sentencing range of 16 months, 2 years, or 3 years.

 Under 666.5, however, subsequent convictions carry a range of 2 years, 3 years, or 4 years.

 This is often referred to as “grand theft auto with a prior.”

 Auto theft is the crime of stealing someone else’s car.